AxaFrance/oidc-client/packages/context/README.md

 ## Components override

 You can inject your own components.
-All components definition receive props "children" and "configurationName".
+All components definition receive props "configurationName".
 Please checkout and the the demo for more complexe exemple.

 ```javascript